In This Article

 "It's one of the most commonly used raw materials in the cosmetics and pharmaceutical industries and in chemistry, glycerin is the basic backbone of most essential lipids, which are oils found within your skin, so it has a great affinity to the skin," says Polowyj.
 As a result, you'll see it as an ingredient in a lot of skincare products, especially in moisturizers, cleansers, and serums.
 It's an easy and quick-fire way to get super smooth and moisturized skin without needing a separate product.

-So, when you're looking for key actives you'll want them to be nearer the top but for glycerin you might need to look a little further down, as "it can be quite a sticky material so you don’t want to see it too high up on the ingredients list as it will affect the way the product feels.
+When you're looking for key actives you'll want them to be nearer the top, but for glycerin, you might need to look a little further down.
+"It can be quite a sticky material, so you don’t want to see it too high up on the ingredients list as it will affect the way the product feels.
 Generally speaking, it’s ideal to see it around the third or fourth ingredient down, with a typical usage level of 10%," Polowyj explains.

-Now you're an expert on the merits of this super ingredient for parched skin, we've found six products with glycerin in for you to try out.
+Now you're an expert on the merits of this super ingredient for parched skin, we've found seven products with glycerin in for you to try out.

 NMF's protect the outer layer of the skin and keep it drenched with moisture.
 This purse-friendly moisturizer packs them in with glycerin, hyaluronic acid, amino acids and more for the thirstiest of skins.